 The stadium ignited joy in so many fans – excitement at what was to come – largely because watching Manchester City was one of the most eventful experiences in English football.
 You rarely knew what to expect.
-And that’s no slight; it made City the team I’d always look forward to watching live or on Match of the Day.
-I may have been Liverpool red to the core, and perhaps the fact that they too hated Manchester United helped, but Manchester City engaged me like no other rival could.
+And that’s no slight; it made City a team I’d always look forward to watching.
+I may have been Liverpool to the core, and perhaps the fact that they too hated Manchester United helped, but City engaged me like no other rival could.

-There was also the small matter of the most brilliant, completely random Georgian I have ever seen.
-Long before Agüero, Silva and De Bruyne called the Etihad Stadium home, there was Georgi Kinkladze.
+There was also the small matter of the most brilliant Georgian footballer I have ever seen.
+Long before Agüero, Silva and De Bruyne called the Etihad home, there was Georgi Kinkladze.

 From Tbilisi to Buenos Aires

 Named Georgian Player of the Year in 1993, Kinkladze was subsequently offered to Atlético Madrid in 1994 for the paltry sum of £200,000.
-A trial ensued at the Madridistas but again his fitness and lack of tactical nous proved off-putting in the professional world of Spanish football.
+A trial ensued at the Vicente Calderón but again his fitness and lack of tactical discipline proved off-putting in the professional world of Spanish football.

 A trial at Real Madrid followed before one of the most bizarre transfers in Georgian football history.